What If My Child Has an Anxiety Disorder?

-Seth just started driving, and he’s actually doing pretty well.
-The written test was a breeze, and on the streets around his house he’s relatively comfortable.
+Seth just started driving, and he’s doing pretty well.
+The written test was a breeze, and on the streets around his house he feels comfortable.
 He even volunteered to drive his little sister to the mall.
-His parents, while suffering a bit of the normal worries that any parent of a new driver would have, are delighted.
+Except for the normal worries that any parent of a new driver would have, his parents are delighted.
 After a few weeks of driving around town, Seth decides, with his parents’ blessing, to drive a bunch of his friends to a concert.
-The concert is a bit out of town, and requires Seth to cross a large bridge as he makes his way onto the freeway.
+The concert is out of town, and requires Seth to cross a large bridge as he makes his way onto the freeway.

 While on the bridge, Seth starts to feel uneasy.
 He swears he can’t quite breathe.
-He also starts to sweat uncomfortably, and within a few minutes, he is quite certain he’s going to die.
+He also starts to sweat a lot, and within a few minutes, he is feels certain he’s going to die.
 He makes it across the bridge, and pulls over into the breakdown lane.
-He then promptly opens his door, gets out and faints.
+He then opens his car door, gets out, and faints.

-His friends, of course, stand by him, and he awakens relatively quickly.
-A local state trooper calls an ambulance, and in the emergency room, Seth seems fine, albeit a bit embarrassed.
+His friends stand by him, and he wakes up pretty quickly.
+A local state trooper calls an ambulance, and in the emergency room, Seth seems fine, though a bit embarrassed.
 The doctors do an ECG and take lab tests; his heart, his head and his body all get good marks.

 “I think you had a panic attack,” the doctor replies.